Qualified Employment Permits in Germany for Skilled Workers with an Academic Degree: latest guide

 Gather Required Documents

-Applicants must gather all necessary documents, including proof of their recognized degree, job offer letter, and any required licenses for regulated professions.
-A checklist provided by German authorities can help ensure that all documents are complete
+Applicants must gather all necessary documents, including proof of their recognized degree, job offer letter, and a Declaration of Employment form.
+A checklist provided by German authorities can help ensure that all documents are complete.

 2